KoRoHandelsGmbH/webpack-shopware-dynamic-chunk-splitting-plugin/README.md

 The Webpack plugin injects a new entry point using the provided chunk name pointing to an absolute path to a file within your plugin.
 Usually it's a plugin class.
 Additionally the webpack plugin registeres a new instance of Shopware's `WebpackCopyAfterBuild` plugin to copy over the new file for the defined entry point to the destination `src/public/storefront/js`.
 This way the file isn't getting collected by Shopware's theme compilation process.

 The browser library provides replicates Webpack's `loadScript` method.
 Based on the provided arguments `pluginName` and `chunkName` the correct path to your newly built JavaScript file gets created and a `script` element gets injected into the `head` element of your document.
 A `onload` handler does a lookup on the object `webpackJsonp` to make sure the chunk got loaded correctly.
 Next up, we're using Webpack's special method `__webpack_require__` which takes a `moduleId` to wire up the loaded plugin into Webpack's dependency lookup tree.

+In the hot module reloading mode, we had to work around the fact that all separated entries are getting collected within a single chunk file called `storefront`.
+Therefore we're not actually dynamically loading the file, instead we're dynamically injected the file you wanna dynamically load inside the `storefront` bundle and using the third argument `cacheKey` of the method `loadComponent` to look up the module you wanna load.

 ## License